persalys/persalys/python/doc/developer_manual/validation/validation.rst

 - save myOTStudy with Menu->File->save, close with Menu->File->close, reopen with Menu->File->open

-- rename myOTStudy by myOTStudy1, save myOTStudy1 with the icon of the tool bar, close with right click + close, reopen with the icon of the tool bar
+- right click on myOTStudy, choose rename, rename myOTStudy by myOTStudy1, save myOTStudy1 with the icon of the tool bar, close with right click + close, reopen with the icon of the tool bar

 - rename myOTStudy1 by myOTStudy2, save myOTStudy2 in pressing CTRL + S, close with right click + close, reopen with press keys CTRL + O